Terumi Morita

 Why this works

-Chilaquiles achieve a perfect balance of texture through the technique of briefly simmering tortilla chips in salsa.
+Chilaquiles achieve a perfect balance of texture through the technique of briefly simmering (cooking gently in liquid just below a boil) tortilla chips in salsa.
 The key is to cook the chips just enough to allow the salsa to soften their exterior while retaining a satisfying crunch.
 If the chips are left too long in the salsa, they may become overly soggy and lose their desired bite.
 On the other hand, if the chips are not immersed long enough, they won't absorb the rich flavors of the salsa.
 A quick simmer of 2-3 minutes strikes that balance, transforming the chips while preserving their integrity.
 Using either red or green salsa allows for customization based on personal taste, but the crucial aspect is the quality and flavor intensity of the salsa used.
 Topping the dish with crema and cotija adds creaminess and saltiness, while the fried egg contributes richness and a beautiful yolk that can be broken over the chips for extra sauce.
 A sprinkle of onion and cilantro enhances freshness, making chilaquiles a delightful and vibrant breakfast option.

 Safety note.
 The egg topping on chilaquiles varies by region — sometimes fully scrambled, sometimes a fried egg with a runny yolk.
 This recipe sets the yolk through.
 For runny-yolk variants, serve only to healthy adults, and use the same high-risk-diner advisory as for any soft-set egg dish.